lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - data for graphs?
 - data for vectorization

-## voting system logs and transparency
+## Voting System Logs and Transparency
 - network monitor logs

-## do one things well, limited functionality
+## do one thing well, limited functionality
 - 'living off the land' attacks

 ## The need for a resource-thin framework